 Rental car holds are in the hundreds.
 We once had a $500 hold on our account.
 Some companies take the total cost and add 25%, so it will be a lot.
-Breath though- you will get it back!
-It just is not fun in the mean time.
+Breath through- you will get it back!
+It just is not fun in the meantime.

 Also, if you are traveling to different locations and are using more than one rental car, make sure you talk to the company ahead of time.
 We needed 2 rental cars in different cities within 24 hours, so we did not get our credit hold back from the first one.
 This left us with hardly any money to put the second hold down.
 Basically, we had $1000 of our vacation money on “hold”, which was very stressful.